Sid Gustafson

 BS Veterinary Science, cum laude '76

-PUBLISHED SHORT STORIES AND POETRY, a partial listing:
+PUBLISHED SHORT STORIES AND POETRY in literary and regional magazines, a partial listing:

 TIME, short fiction, Big Sky Journal, Bozeman, MT Winter 2005